 Kevin (pron.
 Caoimhín)

-Kevin Adonis Browne, PhD., is a Caribbean American photographer, writer, and speaker.
+Kevin Adonis Browne, PhD., is a Caribbean American photographer, essayist, scholar, and speaker.

-He is the author of two books: Tropic Tendencies: Rhetoric, Popular Culture, and the Anglophone Caribbean (2013) and HIGH MAS: Carnival and the Poetics of Caribbean Culture (2018), which won the OCM Bocas Prize in Caribbean Literature in 2019.
-He is also co-founder of the Caribbean Memory Project.
-Currently, his work exists at the intersection of fine art, documentary, street photography, creative nonfiction, and memoir in what he calls:
+He is the author of three books: A Sense of Arrival (Duke, 2025), HIGH MAS: Carnival and the Poetics of Caribbean Culture (Mississippi, 2018), which won the OCM Bocas Prize in Caribbean Literature in 2019, and Tropic Tendencies: Rhetoric, Popular Culture, and the Anglophone Caribbean (Pittsburgh, 2013).
+He is also creator of The No Words Project (2021) and co-founder of the Caribbean Memory Project (2014).
+His work exists at the intersection of fine art, archiving, documentary, street photography, creative nonfiction, and memoir in what he calls:

 …a discourse on the legacies of light and the poetics of Caribbean culture.

 He has taught at the University of Wisconsin-Milwaukee, Bentley University, and The University of the West Indies (St. Augustine).
-He is currently Associate Professor of Rhetoric in the Department of Writing Studies, Rhetoric, and Composition at Syracuse University.
+He is currently Professor of Rhetoric and Writing in the Department of Writing Studies, Rhetoric, and Composition at Syracuse University.

 4b: vernacular: an abstract, or unknown, thing tried